-Skiing vs Snowboarding: If it is your first time heading to the snow then you’ve got a decision to make, do you learn to ski or snowboard?
+If it is your first time heading to the snow, then you’ve got a decision to make, do you learn to ski or snowboard?

 However, when it comes to snowboarding, it will take you a bit longer to learn.
-Realistically it’ll take you about 3 days to get comfortable on a snowboard.
-But once you’ve got it, there is nothing else to learn, the rest is all practice.
+Realistically it’ll take you about three days to get comfortable on a snowboard.
+But once you’ve got it, there is nothing else to learn; the rest is all practice.

-Fitting Snow Chains: Let’s say you are driving through the Snowy Mountains with a 2WD car during the winter, then you will be are required to carry snow chains.
+Let’s say you are driving through the Snowy Mountains with a 2WD car during the winter.
+You will be required to carry snow chains.

 Do yourself a favour; if it looks like it will be a snowy/icy day, fit your chains when you park your car in the morning at the ski resort.
 The last thing you want to do in the afternoon after a day on the mountain is to try and fit snow chains in a snowstorm.
 It’s hard work; trust me on this.

-To make fitting snow chains even easier for yourself, bring along an old yoga/gym mat or something similar so you don’t need to kneel directly onto the cold wet carpark surface.
-Bring an extra, older snow jacket as well, that you can wear while fitting the chains so you don’t mess up your good one you plan to wear on the mountain.
+To make fitting snow chains even easier for yourself, bring along an old yoga/gym mat or something similar so you don’t need to kneel directly onto the cold, wet carpark surface.
+Bring an extra, older snow jacket as well.
+That will give you something to wear while fitting the chains so you don’t mess up your good one you plan to wear on the mountain.

-Also bring a torch, just in case you need to fit or remove the chains after the sun has set.
+Also, bring a torch in case you need to fit or remove the chains after the sun has set.

-Give Yourself a Break: Pro-tip, if you’re planning your first snow trip give yourself an opportunity for a rest day every few days.
-It doesn’t matter how fit you think you are, snowboarding and skiing use different muscles than you would typically use.
+Pro-tip: if you’re planning your first snow trip, give yourself an opportunity for a rest day every few days.
+It doesn’t matter how fit you think you are; snowboarding and skiing use different muscles than you would typically use.

 Especially if you are learning, you really are going to need a day to recover after 3 or 4 days.
-You will actually find that it speeds up your learning process as well to allowing yourself time to recover, instead of getting tired and frustrated.
+You will actually find that it speeds up your learning process as well by allowing yourself time to recover instead of getting tired and frustrated.

 When you are planning your trip, account for that.
 Especially if you are staying in the mountains for a week or longer.
 Why not take the opportunity to see some of the other attractions around the Snowy Mountains have to offer?